-You will appreciate this cookie recipe without brown sugar because it is easy to follow and forgiving.
-You do not need special tools or advanced baking skills.
-Everything works together smoothly so you can enjoy baking instead of worrying about missing ingredients.
+You will appreciate this cookie recipe without brown sugar because it is easy to follow.
+You do not need special tools.
+Everything works together smoothly, so you can enjoy baking instead of worrying about missing ingredients.

-This cookie recipe without brown sugar also works well for beginners.
+My cookie recipe without brown sugar also works well for beginners.
 You learn how white sugar, butter, and milk create moisture and sweetness without relying on brown sugar.
-Once you try it, you may even choose this version on purpose.

 Ingredient Overview